Last Updated on 30 January 2026 by Cycloscope

 Aherne (Portland, Oregon)

-If you take a look around on Joseph Aherne’s website you’ll see a lot of examples of what kind of work he does.
+If you take a look around Joseph Aherne’s website, you’ll see a lot of examples of what kind of work he does.
 He believes in the utility of bikes and the genius of their construction and functioning.
-In this, lays beauty.
+In this lies beauty.

 Following a long tradition of the craft of bike making, borrowing traditional methods of design and construction, and adding his own personal take on what it means to make a great bike.

 He says on his website: “Bicycles, to me, represent all that is good and fun and creative in humans.
-Bikes are healthy meditative and useful, and they bring out the best of people’s personalities.
-They help build community and promote environmental awareness, and they can help people explore the world around them in a way that is interactive and participatory.
+Bikes are healthy, meditative, and useful, and they bring out the best in people’s personalities.
+They help build community and promote environmental awareness, and they can help people explore the world around them in an interactive, participatory way.
 Bicycles make people smile.”

 Frameset starting at 2,550USD